hanzhou925/hanzhou925.github.io/_pages/about.md

 excerpt: >
   This is the Homepage of Han Zhou,<br />
   Bachelor at SJTU,<br />
-  and currently a postgraduate student at UCL majoring in Language Science (Neuroscience & Communication( :)<br />
+  and  a postgraduate student at UCL majoring in Language Science (Neuroscience & Communication( :)<br /> Currently searching for intern :)
                                                         <br />
   [Learn More about me](https://hanzhou925.github.io/aboutme/)<br />